Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-3/vilderavn.md

     desc: "⬲ "
 abilities_bot:
   - name: "Bloodbird"
     desc: " ([[curse]], [[occult]]);  A creature hit by a vilderavn's melee attack becomes cursed.
 It takes 2d6 (2d6) [[rules/conditions.md#Persistent%20Damage|persistent bleed damage]] that's difficult to stanch.
-The DC to stop the bleeding using [[Administer First Aid]] is 35, and healing the creature to full HP doesn't automatically end the bleeding.
+The DC to stop the bleeding using [[Administer-First-Aid|Administer First Aid]] is 35, and healing the creature to full HP doesn't automatically end the bleeding.
 Removing the curse ends the bleeding."
   - name: "Change Shape"
     desc: "⬻ ([[concentrate]], [[occult]], [[polymorph]], [[transmutation; page 304]]);  The vilderavn takes on the appearance of a Small or Medium humanoid, wolf, dire wolf, or hybrid with both raven and wolf parts.
 The vilderavn can only use their jaws attack when in a form with a wolf's head, and their talon attack in a form with raven qualities.
 They can instead assume their raven knight form: a Medium humanoid in black full plate carrying a greatsword.
 They can use their jaws or talon [[Strike|Strikes]] only in a form that has that body part, and their greatsword only in knight form."
   - name: "Souleater"